 2 teaspoons cinnamon

 1/4 cup unsalted butter, softened

 2 teaspoons baking powder

 1/4 teaspoon nutmeg

 1 cup buttermilk

 In a bowl, combine the first five ingredients until mixture resembles coarse crumbs; set aside.
 In a large mixing bowl, cream butter and sugar.
-Add eggs, one at a time, beating well after each addition.
-Add the vanilla.
+Add the egg and vanilla and mix well.
 Combine the dry ingredients in a separate bowl; add to creamed mixture alternately with buttermilk.
 Spread half of the batter into a greased 8 x 8-inch baking pan.
 Sprinkle with half of the crumb mixture.
 Carefully spread with remaining batter and sprinkle with remaining crumb mixture.
 Bake at 350 degrees F for 35-40 minutes or until a toothpick inserted near the center comes out clean.